Definition

 Jig: a device which positions two or more objects to a location in space such that degrees of freedom of movement of the objects relative positions are limited to movement along, or rotation about, a single axis.

-Fixture: a device which secures a single object to a location in space relative to a specific reference plane and/or point by limiting at least four of its possible six degrees of movement in space ( the possible six degrees of freedom of movement being movement along the x, y and z axis and rotation about said axis)
+Fixture: a device which secures a single object to a location in space relative to a specific reference plane and/or point by limiting at least four of its possible six degrees of movement in space (the possible six degrees of freedom of movement being movement along the x, y and z axis and rotation about said axis).

 Guide: as in "a drilling/boring guide", which -- in fact -- may be more of a very specialized Template.

-Template: an object, real or virtual, whose outline, or a specific portion of its outline, is followed directly or indirectly by a material removal tool
+Template: an object, real or virtual, whose outline, or a specific portion of its outline, is followed directly or indirectly by a material removal tool.

-Pattern: an object, real or virtual, with a specific set of dimensions in 2-D or 3-D, used as a reference for reproducing one or more of that object’s dimensions by whatever means, either exactly or at any scale.
+Pattern: an object, real or virtual, with a specific set of dimensions in 2-D or 3-D, used as a reference for reproducing one or more of that object's dimensions by whatever means, either exactly or at any scale.
+The means of actually creating the reproduction may or may not have direct phyisical contact with the PATTERN during the material removal operation, unlike a template which always requires contact with the wood removal tool.

 Form: a device to which one or more object or set of objects is/are made to conform in order to create a specific surface shape.